dafer45/TBTK/doc/Manual.md

 ```
 In the example above two such HoppingAmplitudes are created for the diagonal entries and added to the Model using the <<-operator.
 Similarly, in the second last line a HoppingAmplitude that corresponds to \f$a_{01}\f$ is created and added to the Model.
-However, on close inspection we see that + *HC* is added at the end of the line, which means that also the Hermitian conjugate is added.
+The additional expression + *HC* at the end of the line means that also the Hermitian conjugate is added.
-The last line that reads
+The last line
 ```cpp
 	model.construct();
 ```
 creates a mapping between the indices that have been added to the Model and a linear Hilbert space index.
-It is important that the this call is performed after the HoppingAmplitudes has been added to the Model and that no more HoppingAmplitudes are added after this point.
+It is important that this call is performed after the HoppingAmplitudes has been added to the Model and that no more HoppingAmplitudes are added after this point.

 # Physical indices and Hilbert space indices {#PhysicalIndicesAndHilbertSpaceIndices}
 Although the above example is too simple to make the point since the index structure is trivial, we know from the Indices chapter that TBTK allows also much more complicated index structures to be used.
 One of the core features of TBTK is embodied in the call to *model.construct()*.
 To understand why, we note that although the indices in the problem above have a linear structure, this is rarely the case in general.
-In other problems, such as for example a two-dimensional lattice the index structure is not linear but is easily linearized by a defining a mapping such as \f$h = L_y x + y\f$.
+In other problems, such as for example a two-dimensional lattice the index structure is not linear but is easily linearized by defining a mapping such as \f$h = L_y x + y\f$.
-The indices \f$(x, y)\f$ or {x, y} in TBTK notation we will call physical indices, while linearized indices such as \f$h\f$ are referred to as Hilbert space indices.
+The indices \f$(x, y)\f$ (or {x, y} in TBTK notation) are called physical indices, while linearized indices such as \f$h\f$ are referred to as Hilbert space indices.

 So why do we need linearization?
-One answer is that algorithms almost universally are going to be most efficient in a linear basis.
+One important answer is that algorithms almost universally are going to be most efficient in a linear basis.
-Moreover, algorithms can also be made much more general if the linearization procedure is not part of the algorithm itself.
+These algorithms can be made much more general if the linearization procedure is not part of the algorithm itself.
-If mappings such as \f$h = L_y x + y\f$ are hard coded into the Solver, it is essentially a single purpose code, possibly with a few knobs to turn to adjust the system size and parameter values, but the code is locked to a very specific type of problem.
+If a mapping such as \f$h = L_y x + y\f$ is hard coded into a Solver, it essentially becomes a single purpose solver.
+Possibly it can be given a few knobs to turn to adjust the system size and parameter values, but the code becomes locked to a very specific type of problem.
 On the contrary, a Solver that accepts any Model that can provide itself on a linearized form can be reused for widely different types of problems.

 So why physical indices?
 Is it not better if the developer performs the linearization from the start to improve performance?
-These questions would have been relevant if performance was an issue.
+This question is certainly very important to consider in case the automized linearization comes with a significant performance penalty.
 The mapping from physical indices to Hilbert space and back again is certainly not a computationally cheap task if implemented through a naive approach such as a lookup table.
 In fact, this would have been prohibitively expensive.
 One of the most (or simply the most) important core data structures of TBTK is a tree structure in which the HoppingAmplitudes are stored.